Some features on this site will not work because you are using an outdated browser, please upgrade or change your current browser.

 Although there are some people who work behind the scenes keeping the Amelia-Mae foundation ticking over.
 We strongly believe that the team is made up of the whole Amelia-Mae foundation family that help us keep the charity going.
 Here is a short video giving just a glimpse of our team.

-John is a serving WO1 in the Royal Navy and a keen runner, climber, trekker and one of our main fundraisers.
+John is a serving Royal Navy Officer and a keen runner, climber, trekker and one of our main fundraisers.

 Andy has been part of the Foundation since 2016.
 Delivering a role as Head of Professional Services in his primary job.